 Health Professional Preparation Program

 Physician assistants are health care professionals licensed to practice medicine with physician supervision.
-PAs employed by the federal government are credentialed to practice.
+All PAs take a national certifying exam to be credentialed to practice.
 As part of their comprehensive responsibilities, PAs conduct physical exams, diagnose and treat illnesses, order and interpret tests, counsel on preventive health care, assist in surgery, and in virtually all states can write prescriptions.
 Within the physician-PA relationship, physician assistants exercise autonomy in medical decision making and provide a broad range of diagnostic and therapeutic services.
 A PA's practice may also include education, research, and administrative services.

-Currently only the University of Washington offers this and it is available at four locations: in Seattle and Spokane it is a Masters Degree Program, in Yakima and Tacoma it is a Bachelor's Degree Program.
+- University of Washington offers this and it is available at four locations: in Seattle and Spokane it is a Masters Degree Program, and in Tacoma it is a Bachelor's Degree Program.

 - Heritage University, Toppenish, WA.
 This is a Masters Degree Program

 - Leoned Gines, Biology Professor, Rm 2815, 546-4543, email@example.com

 - Judy Penn, Biology Professor, Rm 2807, 546-4782, firstname.lastname@example.org